 But did you know that it’s not just cheap, synthetic textiles that cause pollution?
-Nope, natural fibres such as cotton are also part of the environmental puzzle since it uses a lot of water and pesticides to grow crops.
+Nope, natural fibres such as cotton are also part of the environmental puzzle since they use a lot of water and pesticides to grow crops.
 (3).

 The Social impact of the textile industry

 It’s not only the environmental impact of making the textiles that we need to consider when selecting our garments.
 We also need to consider the social impact.
-In order to make clothes cost less, companies hire cheap labour from third-world countries.
+To make clothes cost less, companies hire cheap labour from third-world countries.